Conversational AI and AI-summaries for mental health patients

 Revising the AI Product Roadmap

-However, I raised concerns of our strategic starting point because I saw major risks: we assumed patients would open up to an unfamiliar AI, and it positioned us against a crowded landscape of non-AI goal-tracking tools.
+However, based on prior experience in health-tech AI, I raised critical concerns on our strategic starting point.
+I saw two major risks: patients would be reluctant to open up to an unfamiliar AI without trust, and we risked launching into a saturated space of generic goal-tracking apps.

 User Problem